 At the time of writing - April.
 2017 - it is in the process of becoming a CIC - Community Interest Company.

-Although an adult tutor, African School accredited teaching has taken place in three Oxford secondary schools - Oxford Spires Academy, Iffley Academy and Chilworth House Upper School - as well as three youth projects: C.D.I., Donnington, and Name It.
+Although an adult tutor, African School accredited teaching has taken place in three Oxford secondary schools - Oxford Spires Academy, Iffley Academy and Chilworth House Upper School - as well as four youth projects: C.D.I., Donnington, Name It and The Foyer, Banbury.

 It has thirteen courses to offer.......